EnshaednHiker/tessellated-security-server/README.md

 # Tessellated Security
 Tessellated Security is an end-to-end service to take your own tessel 2 and a magnetic switch and build your own security system.
-Check out the main [Github repo here](https://github.com/EnshaednHiker/tessellated-security).
+Check out the main [Github repo here](https://github.com/EnshaednHiker/tessellated-security) for a detailed tutorial on how to use the service.

-For the DYI security afficionado, all inclusive code to run a server (Node/Express), webclient, database (MongoDB/Mongoose), and a [tessel](https://tessel.io/) hooked up to a [magnetic door switch](https://www.sparkfun.com/products/13247).
-A detailed spec sheet of all of the parts used is below along with detailed instructions on how to put what where.
-The project's server running here is hosted on Heroku while the database is on mLab.
-Below is an explanation about setting up your own tessel.
+For the DYI security afficionado, all inclusive code to run a server (Node/Express), webclient, database (MongoDB/Mongoose), and a [tessel](https://tessel.io/) hooked up to a [magnetic door switch](https://www.sparkfun.com/products/13247).The project's server running here is hosted on Heroku while the database is on mLab.

 ## Server
 The server at this time is currently hosted on Heroku.
 I used CircleCI for continuous integration testing.
 [Github repo for the server API for the service.](https://github.com/EnshaednHiker/tessellated-security-server) The database for the data layer is hosted on mLab